-Value Meaning SMB2_FLAGS_DFS_OPERATIONS When set, indicates that this command is a Distributed File 0x10000000 System (DFS) operation.
+Value Meaning SMB2_FLAGS_DFS_OPERATIONS 0x10000000 When set, indicates that this command is a Distributed File System (DFS) operation.
 The use of this flag is as specified in section 3.3.5.9.
-SMB2_FLAGS_REPLAY_OPERATION This flag is only valid for the SMB 3.x dialect family.
+SMB2_FLAGS_REPLAY_OPERATION 0x20000000 This flag is only valid for the SMB 3.x dialect family.
 When set, it indicates that this command is a replay operation.
-0x20000000 The client MUST ignore this bit on receipt.
+The client MUST ignore this bit on receipt.

 - NextCommand (4 bytes): For a compounded request, this field MUST be set to the offset, in bytes, from the beginning of this SMB2 header to the start of the subsequent 8-byte aligned SMB2 header.
 If this is not a compounded request, or this is the last header in a compounded request, this value MUST be 0. - MessageId (8 bytes): A value that identifies a message request and response uniquely across all messages that are sent on the same SMB 2 Protocol transport connection. - AsyncId (8 bytes): A unique identification number that is created by the server to handle operations asynchronously, as specified in section 3.3.4.2. - SessionId (8 bytes): Uniquely identifies the established session for the command.
-This MUST be 0 for requests that do not have an associated user context.
-This MUST be 0 for the first SMB2 SESSION\SETUP Request for a specified security principal.
-The following SMB 2 Protocol commands do not require the SessionId to be set to a nonzero value received from a previous SMB2 SESSION\SETUP Response.
-The client MUST set the SessionId to 0, and the server SHOULD<2> ignore this value for the following commands: - SMB2 NEGOTIATE request - SMB2 NEGOTIATE response - Signature (16 bytes): The 16-byte signature of the message, if SMB2\FLAGS\SIGNED is set in the Flags field of the SMB2 header.
+This field MUST be set to 0 for an SMB2 NEGOTIATE Request (section 2.2.3) and for an SMB2 NEGOTIATE Response (section 2.2.4). - Signature (16 bytes): The 16-byte signature of the message, if SMB2\FLAGS\SIGNED is set in the Flags field of the SMB2 header- and the message is not encrypted.
 If the message is not signed, this field MUST be 0.